explorer70/seattleairbandb/README.md

 4. Licensing and Acknowledgements

 ### 1. Motivation
 This topic was selected to complete the project for a Data Scientist Nanodegree on Udacity.
-For the purpose of the analysis, I selected the Seattle AirB&B publicly available data that shows the listings for 2016.
+For the purpose of the analysis, I selected the Seattle AirBnB publicly available data that shows the listings for 2016.
 I narrowed down the analoysis objective to find out what are the factors that contribute to how much the property is booked throughout the year.
+In the course of my analysis, I will try to answer the following questions:

+1. What is the main factor impacting property occupancy rate?
+2. How do price and property rating imact the property occupancy?
+3. What are additional factors that need to be considered to increase property occupancy?

 ### 2. File Descriptions
 There are two files: